We are mentoring the next generation of leaders in this Peace and Reconciliation (PAR) vision and mission for which we’ve been sent as missionaries.

 These inclusive development activities are all framed in Peace and Reconciliation (PAR) Principles — that is harmony with the Creator (spiritual transformation), with one’s being (psycho-social transformation), with the others (socio-political transformation), and with creation (economic-ecological transformation).

 Because of these emerging needs expressed by our field partners, we are prompted to organize ourselves into an integrated inclusive development consulting group.
-All the talents, expertise, years of experience, and resources of PBCI, CfPC, and AJM are now converged into one group of companies to serve our clients better.
+All the talents, expertise, years of experience, and resources of PBCI, CfPC, and AJM are now being evaluated, hopefully to become inter-operable, to serve our clients better.